abelviageiro/distribution/amzi_install_instructions.md

     . . .
 ```
 If you are using an existing copy of Eclipse on your machine, then you should move the *apls* directory next to it in the same relative position as above.

+NOTE that the uninstall may not work as expected.
+While, on the one hand, it works, you can uninstall, and then install a new version, on the other hand it leaves the old amzi plug-ins (5 of them) still in the Eclipse.app plugin directory, although it does remove the feature.
+It also leaves them in the artifact.xml file.
+ISSUE — if someone wants to work on this, that would be great.